 This entangled pile of branches could serve a purpose.
 It could be a protected shelter for small creatures.

 Not very far from the snow-covered pile of branches is this tree with its bark peeling off.
-I'm not sure what kind of tree it is, but the peeling bark got my interesting.
+I'm not sure what kind of tree it is, but the peeling bark got my interest.
 I love all the different textures in this photo.
-You have the smooth flesh of the tree, and the rougher texture of the peeling bark.
+You have the smooth flesh of the tree and the rougher texture of the peeling bark.
 They are nicely juxtapose against each other.
 The dark markings on the flesh of the tree is also very fascinating.

 Collection of Tree Trunks

 There are lots of trees in this one wooded area.
 You can appreciate the numerous trees in the photo below.
 There is a strong sense of linearity in this photo.
 I converted the image to black and white to enhance the lines in this photo.
 From thick to thin, these tree trunks create lines with variable thickness.
 The tree lines almost resemble a barcode in a way.

 In one of the wooded areas, there is a stream that runs along the trees.
 You can see that the stream is frozen over in the photo below.
 What I like about this photo is the repeating tree element.
 You have the one large tree in the foreground on the right.
 Then there is another tree behind it in the midground.
 And finally, there is a third tree in the background.
 The number three is well represented here.

 Finally, we come to our last photo below.
 What I love about this photo is the colours in it.
 I like the beautiful blue sky, and the orange-brown leaves.
 You can see in this photo that there is a strong diagonal design element.
 The leaves are shown rising diagonally to the top.
 This creates an interesting graphic display.

 Thank you for your kind words.
 I totally agree!
 Winter does have its own beauty!